sysops-notes/sysops-notes.github.io/sections/vpc.md

 * Captures information about IP traffic that is going into your interfaces
 	* VPC Flow logs
+		* Cannot enable for ENIs on EC2-Classic platform
 	* Subnet Flow logs
 	* Elastic Network Interface logs
 * Helps to monitor & troubleshoot connectivity issues